 There are several advantages when getting to Split by coach.
 You are avoiding the stress of driving in unknown places or warring how to find a parking place.
 Split can not boast as the city where it is easy to find parking place.

-Traveling by bus you will be more relaxed enjoying the splendid scenery and knowing better Croatia.
+Traveling by bus you will be more relaxed enjoying the splendid scenery and getting to know Croatia better.

-On the other side the bus travel offers the possibility of traveling together with a group of friends, family, colleagues regardless of their number and will reduce your travel costs as bus in Croatia is the cheapest mean of transport.
+On the other side bus travel offers the possibility of traveling together with a group of friends, family, colleagues regardless of their number and will reduce your travel costs as bus in Croatia is the cheapest means of transport.

 I will not exaggerate if I say that the bus services are excellent and prices quite affordable.

 In same cases you can take advantage as some bus routes (usually internal) are served by more than one bus company, sometimes with significant price differences.
 Lately many privately owned bus companies have improved the quality of bus service in Croatia.